 Now, that planting time is closing in, your fingers may be starting to get itchy to sow some seeds.
-However, many of us gardeners will still be holding onto that excitement for quite some weeks.
+And while there are some seeds you should sow outdoors before the last frost date, many of us gardeners will still be holding onto that excitement for quite some weeks.

 In the meantime, there is still work to be done indoors.
-Did you know that there are 15 seeds to be sown in January or February?
+Did you know that there are 15 seeds to be sown in late winter?
 Peppers, eggplants, tomatoes, onions and leeks can all be sprouted now, provided that you have enough warmth, sun and fresh water to take care of them.

 It is important to remember that gardening is a patience game.
 If it feels too early, too cold or too wet to plant, then wait until conditions are right for you.
-There is never a competition for arriving at the earliest harvest, unless you create it.
+There is never a competition for arriving at the earliest harvest.
 Slower grown foods are always more flavorful.
 Keep that in mind when your instinct is to race forward.

 More importantly, keep that last expected frost date for your area in consideration.
 It is weather above all which makes or breaks our gardening plans.

 Working with the soil when it is wet, can be a tricky, if not sticky, situation.
 If your soil is simply too moist to work with, or frozen, it is always best to wait it out before attempting to do anything.
 Minimizing the damage to the soil structure is always a good thing to consider.

 As such, you should refrain from compacting wet soil by not walking on it.
 If you must access your garden, add some planks where garden paths will be.